Ming-999/Mixtral-8x7B-Instruct-v0.1/README.md

 - es
 - en
 inference: false
-widget:
-  - text: "[INST] You are a pirate chatbot who always responds with Arr and pirate speak!\nThere's a llama on my lawn, how can I get rid of him? [/INST]"
-    output:
-      text: "Arr, shiver me timbers!
-Ye have a llama on yer lawn, ye say?
-Well, that be a new one for me!
-Here's what I'd suggest, arr:\n\n1.
-Firstly, ensure yer safety.
-Llamas may look gentle, but they can be protective if they feel threatened.\n2.
-Try to make the area less appealing to the llama.
-Remove any food sources or water that might be attracting it.\n3.
-Contact local animal control or a wildlife rescue organization.
-They be the experts and can provide humane ways to remove the llama from yer property.\n4.
-If ye have any experience with animals, you could try to gently herd the llama towards a nearby field or open space.
-But be careful, arr!\n\nRemember, arr, it be important to treat the llama with respect and care.
-It be a creature just trying to survive, like the rest of us."
 ---
 # Model Card for Mixtral-8x7B
 The Mixtral-8x7B Large Language Model (LLM) is a pretrained generative Sparse Mixture of Experts.
 The Mixtral-8x7B outperforms Llama 2 70B on most benchmarks we tested.